Oh hell yes

 Our license plate was LIPODSL.

-Like a new ideas, LipoDiesel started off as a joke.
+Like a lot of radical ideas, LipoDiesel started off as as part joke, part inspiration.
 Making fuel out of love handles, jiggly bellies and saddlebags is funny.
 This is America, land of too much fat.
 If you don't see any humor in using liposuction fat for fuel, we feel a bit sorry for you.

 Our goal in making LipoDiesel wasn't just to get laughs.
 We were - and continue to be - concerned environmentalists who oppose wars for oil.
-We believe our reliance on fossil fuels is detrimental to our country's security - and it's poisonous to the Earth.
-Even in 2007, we thought seriously about what we could do to minimize our carbon footprint and to leave the Earth a better place.
+We believe our reliance on fossil fuels is both poisonous to the Earth and detrimental to our country's security.
+Even in 2007, we thought seriously about what we could do to minimize our carbon footprint and leave the Earth a better place.

 We had already lived in Brazil and owned a car that ran on ethanol from sugarcane so we knew that finding fossil fuel alternatives wasn't a matter of technology; it was a matter of political will.
 We didn't have heaps of excess sugarcane but we did have gallons of excess fat.
 We were sucking gallons of fat out of hips, thighs, stomachs, double chins, and back rolls every day.
 Our liposuction office had a running joke about human fat being an "renewable energy source" and this joke prompted us to do a bit of research.
 We quickly discovered that the process of making biodiesel was simple.
 In fact, turning fat into fuel was so simple that we began making LipoDiesel (bio diesel fuel) in our office on Rodeo Drive.